 Current occupations: Jacob works as an E-Commerce Specialist in the marketing department of the corporate headquarters of SpartanNash, a local grocery company.
 His daily tasks include website management of an online grocery shopping site.

-Anne works as the Assistant Director for Student Employment at Grand Valley State University within the Office of Financial Aid & Scholarships.
-She helps manage the Federal Work Study program and also has various financial aid processing responsibilities.
+Anne works as a Financial Aid Assistant at Grand Valley State University within the Office of Financial Aid & Scholarships.
+She assists parents and students with using financial aid to help fund their college education.

 Anne plans to take a 6-8 week leave and Jacob plans to take a 1-2 week leave to spend time with the baby following placement.
 Both Jacob and Anne plan to return to work full time (Monday through Friday), but with the flexibility to work from home if an illness arises.
 The child would attend a licensed childcare center during working hours where they can grow, learn, and interact with other children their age.